They say buying a house is one of the most stressful things you’ll ever do in life. Those people clearly haven’t tried selling them for a living!

-As with their standard eSignature Plans, DocuSign’s real estate plans center around uploading, signing, and sending contracts and documents.
+As with its standard eSignature plans, DocuSign’s real estate plans center on uploading, signing, and sending contracts and documents.

 The company offers integrations with Google Drive, Dropbox, zipForm Plus, and more.
 It’s also focused on expediting workflows and processes common for real estate agents.